 2. The second step is filling up your sketchbook.
 This can be google docs, Evernote, MS word, whatever you use for notes.
 Brainstorm lots of fun ideas for scenes, develop your theme, anti-theme and flesh out your characters.
 Whatever sort of notes and doodling process you need to develop your story.
 Some writers find it helpful to collect photos and artwork at this stage as well.

 3. The third step is to break out your story into beats and develop a Story Beats Outline with estimated pages for each section and a list of scenes.
-If you are writing a 90 page script, for example, your Story Beats Outline is going to have sections something like this, with a list of scene breakdowns in each section.
+If you are writing a 90 page feature screenplay, for example, your Story Beats Outline is going to have sections something like this, with a list of scene breakdowns in each section.

 Break into 2 (20):